We're leading the charge of fast charging.

 Step 4: Go

-If you provide your mobile number6 at start of the charging session, the charging station will send you charging status notifications and a charging completion notice via text.
+The charger screen will alert you when your charging session is complete.
+If you gave your mobile phone number,4 we’ll send you a text notification as well.
 This way, you can monitor your vehicle’s charging status and know when you can get back on the road.

 1Zero Emission Vehicle (ZEV).